-You may have a family of 4, 5, or 6 thirsty individuals in your home, thus, an approach to satisfy your drinking needs is one of the priorities in your household!
-You would not like to simply use tap water.
-With all the shocking stories out there of contaminated water and different chemical compounds in water supplies, you knew you needed a great water filter.
-There are dozens in the market but the Berkey Water filter system has kept its name to utmost reputation.
-The system offers you water you can trust and aims to provide you with safe, clean, and tasty water.
+You may have a family of 4, 5, or 6 thirsty individuals in your home.
+Thus, an approach to satisfy your drinking needs is one of the priorities in your household!
+You would not like to use tap water.
+With all the shocking stories about contaminated water and different chemical compounds in water supplies, you knew you needed a great water filter.
+There are dozens in the market, but the Berkey Water filter system has kept its name to the utmost reputation.
+The system offers you water you can trust and aims to provide safe, clean, and tasty water.

-There are many considerations to choose the best water filter in your home.
-But narrowed down below the key factors to keep in mind so in a way you have peace in landing on your perfect Berkey Water Filter.
+There are many considerations for choosing the best water filter for your home.
+But narrowed down below are the key factors to keep in mind so, in a way, you have peace in landing on your perfect Berkey Water Filter.

 Determine the Daily Consumption of Water in a Household

-Determining your household’s daily water consumption is an important matter in choosing your Berkey water filter system.
+Determining your household’s daily water consumption is important in choosing your Berkey water filter system.
 Recommended consumption of an individual is one-half to a gallon of water a day.
-That is according to a research conducted by the USDA.
-The average person weighing 154 pounds.
-Simply do 8oz glasses of water a day, exactly equals to the one-half gallon per day requirement.
+That is according to research conducted by the USDA.
+The average person weighs 154 pounds.
+Do 8oz glasses of water daily, equal to the one-half gallon per day requirement.

-The greater part of the users discovered that once they begin using their system, they likewise prefer to use the filtered water for cooking.
-Cooking with water from your Berkey water system practically doubles your consumption, to 1 gallon for every individual each day.
+Most users discovered that they prefer to use filtered water for cooking once they begin using their system.
+Cooking with your Berkey water system practically doubles your consumption to 1 gallon for every individual daily.

-After several years of tracking customer feedback, the number that is most precise for most of the users: 1 gallon of water for each individual each day.
+After several years of tracking customer feedback, the number that is most precise for most users is 1 gallon of water for each individual each day.

-Upon deciding the number of people in your home and the water consumption on each individual, refer to the chart below to select the correct size Berkey filter for your needs.
+Upon deciding the number of people in your home and the water consumption of each individual, refer to the chart below to select the correct size Berkey filter for your needs.

-In the case of preparing for an emergency, one extra gallon gives added assurance and supplies expanded liquid requirements at higher elevations, for warm weathers or people with special needs.
-An extra one-half to 1 gallon each day is suggested for bathing and cleanliness, and to wash dishes.
+In the case of preparing for an emergency, one extra gallon gives added assurance and supplies expanded liquid requirements at higher elevations for warm weather or people with special needs.
+An extra one-half to 1 gallon each day is suggested for bathing, cleanliness, and washing dishes.

 Identify the Flow Rate of Every Berkey Water Filter

-The bigger systems are taller and subsequently produce more water pressure, likewise expanding the flow rate.
-The numbers displayed on the Berkey water filter comparison chart below are for when the unit is totally full.
-The flow rate will diminish as the level of water in the upper chamber drops.
+The bigger systems are taller and produce more water pressure, which expands the flow rate.
+The numbers displayed on the Berkey water filter comparison chart below are for when the unit is full.
+The flow rate will diminish as the water level in the upper chamber drops.

 How long does it take to filter water?

-If the system has two Berkey filters and if the upper chamber is filled to the top, it can hypothetically filter 3.5 gallons each hour.
+If the system has two Berkey filters and the upper chamber is filled to the top, it can hypothetically filter 3.5 gallons each hour.
 In any case, as the water level at the top goes down, the flow rate additionally decreases.
-That is the reason it's ideal to fill it right to the top and continue to refill it frequently.
+That is why it's ideal for filling it right to the top and refilling it frequently.

 How to clean your filter?

 The Berkey water filter will require a bit of maintenance.
-You can clean the stainless steel holder with some gentle soap and water or dilutedwhite vinegar.
+You can clean the stainless steel holder with gentle soap and water or diluted white vinegar.

-When the black Berkey filters need a cleaning, you simply scrub them with plain water, using one of those scratchy green cleaning pads.
+When the black Berkey filters need a cleaning, you scrub them with plain water using one of those scratchy green cleaning pads.
 What's more, if the flow rate eases back way down, there's a decent possibility that you need to clean those filters.
-Continuously attempt that first prior to accepting that they're worn out.
+Continuously attempt that first before accepting that they're worn out.

 The fluoride filters aren't washable, in case you're wondering.
-When they've come to the end, they ought be replaced.
+When they've come to an end, they ought to be replaced.

 How long do the filters last?

 It relies upon your usage.
 Each Black Berkey filter has a life of 3,000 gallons.
-That implies that in the event that you have 2 filter elements and use 3 gallons every day, they will last more than 5 years.
-A pair of fluoride filters ought to be replaced every 1,000 gallons.
-At 3 gallons daily that are about once every eleven months.
+That implies that if you have 2 filter elements and use 3 gallons daily, they will last more than 5 years.
+A pair of fluoride filters ought to be replaced every 1,000 gallons at 3 gallons daily, which is about once every eleven months.

 The Size of the Berkey Water Filter

 The best rule for picking which size of Berkey Water Filter is suitable for you is that bigger is generally better considering the space you have for it.
-This basically implies that it's more advantageous to have a bigger system as you will not need to fill it as regularly.
-Since the higher water volume in the upper chamber builds the pressure upon the filters the water, in this manner, flows through quicker.
+This implies that having a bigger system is more advantageous as you will not need to fill it as regularly.
+Since the higher water volume in the upper chamber builds pressure upon the filters, the water, in this manner, flows through more quickly.
 The variation in cost between the different models is insignificant when you consider that you will use a similar model for 10 to 20+ years.

-The next best consideration in picking the size of the water filter is if it has sufficient holding capacity to address your group’s needs during peak hours.
+The next best consideration in picking the size of the water filter is if it has the sufficient holding capacity to address your group’s needs during peak hours.
 For instance, you would prefer not to run out of water during mealtime or when you have a gathering of companions over on a warm summer day.
-In an office setting or a yoga studio, you would prefer not to run out of drinking water during break time when everybody will need to fill a glass or water bottle inside a short time span.
-As a general guideline, you would prefer not to need to fill your Berkey more than two times every day to suit your needs.
+In an office setting or a yoga studio, you would prefer not to run out of drinking water during a break when everybody will need to fill a glass or water bottle quickly.
+As a general guideline, you prefer not to fill your Berkey more than two times daily to suit your needs.

 Here is the chart for calculating your daily use.

 For average daily usage, multiply the (number of individuals in your group) X (.5 gallons).
-In an emergency, increase (number of individuals in your group) X (1 gallon).
+In an emergency, increase (the number of individuals in your group) X (1 gallon).
 This is the suggested minimum amount of water you may expect to use every day.

 The Big Berkey is by far the most popular.
 It has the ideal size to serve sufficient water to a group of 4 and isn't excessively bulky for most kitchens.
 Another advantage is that it's as yet compact and can be moved around without issues.

 The Go Berkey is the smallest in size.
-It's ideal for on-the-go setup or camping adventures where not a ton of filtered water is required.
+It's ideal for on-the-go setups or camping adventures where not much-filtered water is required.
 The unit comes with the Berkey Sport water bottle.

 The Crown Berkey is the biggest unit and can hold as much as 6.5 gallons of filtered water.
-Its flow rate is additionally outstandingly high for a gravity-based system in the event that you install all of the 8 filter elements.
+Its flow rate is additionally outstandingly high for a gravity-based system if you install all 8 filter elements.
 This way, there’s no waiting time for you at all.

-Finally, the Berkey Light for indoor and outdoor use, which is somewhat of a special case since it's produced using without BPA-free copolyester (plastic) rather than stainless steel.
+Finally, the Berkey Light for indoor and outdoor use is somewhat of a special case since it's produced without BPA-free copolyester (plastic) rather than stainless steel.
 Why plastic?
 Since it's intended for individuals on a tight budget.
-This is additionally why it uses special Berkey Earth ceramic filters which give strong water quality at a lower price.
+This is also why it uses special Berkey Earth ceramic filters, giving strong water quality at a lower price.

-If you somehow happened to ask a dealer, he would reveal to you that bigger is in every case better.
+If you somehow happened to ask a dealer, he would reveal that bigger is, in every case, better.
 What's more, it bodes well: The bigger the system, the more water it can hold and the less frequently you should top off.
 What a convenience!